 After a while Tanya dropped another book.
 “You know, superheroes are what you’d get if soap operas had time travel.”

 She leaned back to stare at the clouds.
 “You ever wondered what you’d do if you had super powers?”

 Tanya smirked and rolled closer.
 “Come on, that’s a no-brainer.
 Smash the patriarchy!
 Now it’s your turn.”

 “Seriously, I’ve got no idea,” I said.

-I mulled the thought on my tongue, and wondered.
-All of the books and the stories in them were so far away, just like their ideas.
-Strength, freedom, justice; they were part of another world, and not my corner of Milestone Heights.
+I rolled the thought along my tongue.
+The books and the stories in them were as far gone as their ideals.
+Strength, freedom, justice.
+They were part of another world.
+Those things didn’t exist in my corner of Milestone Heights.

-The bell for final period rang, and saved me having to answer.
-“Half a day,” I whispered.
+The bell for final period rang and saved me having to answer.
+“Half a day,” I said.

 “Less than a quarter now,” Tanya said.

 Escape was so close I could taste it.